 Latin Tuition at Cokethorpe School for Henry Box Pupils

-It was brought to the attention of the Classics Department at Cokethorpe School that Henry Box School (HBS) would no longer be providing Latin as a subject to study for the 2015/2016 year.
+It was brought to the attention of the Classics Department at Cokethorpe School that Henry Box School (HBS) would no longer be providing Latin as a subject to study.
 Initially Cokethorpe offered to provide Latin to any Year 9 pupils that wished to pursue Latin but the offering evolved to also providing tuition for A-level students.

 The result is that HBS pupils are able to pursue Latin through to both GCSE and A Level and it is likely that this relationship will continue to grow in years to come.
 For as long as HBS is unable to provide Latin in its own timetable, Cokethorpe’s resources will be available to facilitate learning for those HBS students that wish to use them.